open/close all folders

 - Sitcom Arch-Nemesis: With Aizawa.
 While Aizawa hardly minds him, he is constantly competing with him to make his class stand more than 1-A, who has the attention of both the school and the media.

-- The Unintelligible: Starts barking and growling when he's worked up.
-Since he's introduced immediately after Bakugo and Izuku's fight, he's so mad that he can barely get more than three actual words out.
+- Angrish: Starts barking and growling when he's worked up.
+Since he's introduced immediately after Bakugou and Midoriya's fight, he's so mad that he can barely get more than three actual words out.

 - Broke the Rating Scale: Not quite as much as All Might, but his Intelligence at least breaks the official rating scale at 6/5.
 Appropriate, since Super Intelligence is his power.